Homepage

 The Cuban government acknowledges that the restoration of electricity in the east is "complicated" following Melissa

-Cuban prospect Rafael Tarín departs from Cuba heading to the Dominican Republic
+Cuban prospect Rafael Tarín leaves Cuba heading to the Dominican Republic

-National Bus services are being reinstated in Camagüey, Las Tunas, and Holguín
+National Bus services are being restored in Camagüey, Las Tunas, and Holguín

-The Santiago de Cuba International Airport resumes operations following the passage of Melissa
+The Santiago de Cuba International Airport resumes operations after Melissa's passage

 Colombia sends 22 tons of humanitarian aid to Cuba and Jamaica following the passage of Hurricane Melissa